New technology on PET/CT systems automatically corrects respiratory motion for improved image quality and patient experience

 The rise of chronic diseases, growing and aging populations, and the migration of value-based care are creating new clinical and workflow challenges for clinicians worldwide.
 As the use of PET/CT increases to diagnose disease and identify treatment plans, so too does the need for technology that can accommodate every patient.

 Now there is a new software solution that reduces the need for external gating devices, a device that is placed on the patient’s upper abdomen to limit the motion.
-With this new software, patients can breathe freely and comfortably in the scanner and lifting a weight off their chest – all while improving image quality.
+With this new software, a weight is lifted off patients’ chests so they can breathe comfortably in the scanner – all while improving image quality.

 The Challenge of External Gating Devices